robsmi-msfte/AVDBlueprint/README.md

 ## Getting Started with the AVD Blueprint

 * **Download Blueprint files locally** to a folder on your device.
+* **Remove az** to a folder on your device.
 * **Extract the downloaded .zip file** to any folder on your device (Example.
 'C:\AVDBlueprint')

 > [!NOTE]
 > If you extract the files to a folder other than **'C:\AVDBlueprint'**, edit the file **'\Examples and Samples\AVDBPParameters.json'** to be equal to the path where the files are extracted to.
 Example:
 `"BlueprintPath": "D:\\Downloads\\AVDBlueprint\\Blueprint",`

-* **Edit the included sample file 'AVDBPParameters.json** to customize to your environment.
-There are several required values that need to be edited:
+* **Edit the included sample file in the 'Examples and Samples' folder; 'AVDBPParameters.json** to customize to your environment.
+There are several required values that are required to be edited to your environment.

     `"AzureSubscriptionID": "",`
     `"AzureTenantID": "",`
     `"AADDSDomainName": "",`
+    `"AzureEnvironmentName": "",`

     **Example:**

     `"AzureSubscriptionID": "00000000-0000-0000-0000-000000000000",`
     `"AzureTenantID": "00000000-0000-0000-0000-000000000000",`
     `"AADDSDomainName": "avd.contoso.com",`
+    `"AzureEnvironmentName": "AzureCloud",`

     The remaining parameter values can be used as they are, or you can customize to suit your environment.
 The values most likely to be modified first, are in the second "paragraph" of the file 'AVDBPParameters.json'.
 In this section you can change the OS version to be deployed, you can change the AVD Azure VM size, number of VMs to create, and more.
 Please note that as this file is in JSON format, some formatting rules must be followed: